Jackie Robinson’s role in integrating Major League Baseball was, well, major. But that’s not all this legend should be remembered for.

 He refused to stand to sing the national anthem.
 He publicly wrote letters to every American President, urging Civil Rights action.
 He served on the board of the NAACP, worked with Martin Luther King, Jr., helped found a Black-owned bank, and started a construction company to build low-income housing for Black people.

 Robinson’s story is more than just about baseball.
 He was forever dedicated to his people and used his platform for Black liberation!
-And in our books, this is definitely a home run.
+And in our book, this is definitely a home run.